Summarize this page via

 FAQs about fact-checking AI-generated content

-There are several fact-checking AI information tools available on the market, for instance, Automated Fact-Checker and AI Facts Checking are the two popular ones.
+There are several fact-checking AI information tools available on the market, for instance, Automated Fact-Checker and AI Fact-Checking are two popular ones.

 Google seems to be working on its fact-checking AI content tool that might be available sometime in the future.
 However, there are no confirmations whatsoever.

-ChatGPT doesn’t have its fact-checking system in place as of now, but you never know what they come up with in the future.
+ChatGPT doesn’t have its fact-checking system in place as of now, but you never know what it will come up with in the future.
 Users have to rely on third-party tools for this.

 You might be interested in...